Sophia and the

 Built mostly between 1163 - 1260

 This article will focus on two key early Gothic Cathedrals; Notre Dame of Paris and Chartres Cathedral.
-Though Chartres preceded Notre Dame, both include sculpted images that appear to be highly related, or inspired by the same source.
+Though Chartres preceded Notre Dame, both include sculpted images that are novel, such as the Coronation of the Virgin, and some that so similar, they are likely inspired by the same source, such as Christ standing on two animal heads (central west portal) as I will illustrate below.

 Chartres Cathedral